bdbenton5255/portfolio/README.txt

- Basic web portfolio project using Python's Django and Bootstrap framework.
+Dynamic web portfolio using Python's Django and Bootstrap framework.